A superb new option to help protect against smog, emissions, allergens, pollen, moulds, microbes, dirt, the cold or the sun.

-The new Respilon Scarf Mask protects against tiny airborne particles that are hazardous to health.
-Known as Particulate Matter 2.5 (or PM2.5), these are the particles of pollution that lead to allergy and infection.
+The new Anti-smog Scarf Mask, a simple, lightweight alternative to a facemask, protects against those tiny airborne particles that are hazardous to health.
+Known as Particulate Matter 2.5 (or PM2.5), these are the particles of airborne pollution that lead to allergy and infection.

-Sandwiched between two layers of stretch cotton is a unique layer of nanofibre creating a barrier that prevents you breathing in PM2.5 pollution from diesel fumes, smog, dust, pollen and pet allergen, viruses and bacteria.
+Sandwiched between two layers of stretch cotton in the excellent new Scarf Mask is a unique layer of nanofibre which creates a barrier that captures 99.9% of all airborne particles and microorganisms as tiny as 0.001 micron.
+So it prevents you breathing in PM2.5 pollution from diesel fumes, smog, dust, pollen and pet allergen, viruses and bacteria.

 - captures 99.9% of all airborne particles and microorganisms as tiny as 0.001 micron

 - tested and approved by EMPA Laboratories (Switzerland), VUT (Czech Republic), Nelson Laboratories (USA) for bacterial, virus and particle hold-out

 - tubular design with concealed adjustable nose clip

 - for outdoor and urban respiratory protection